rackerlabs/rackspace-how-to/content/general/change-account-information.md

 ### Best practices for legal change forms

-The both the service transfer and primary contact transfer forms have many required fields that must be completed before the Billing team can process the forms.
+Both the service transfer and primary contact transfer forms have many required fields that must be completed before the Billing team can process the forms.
 After you have completed a form, scan the document and attach it to the support ticket in the [Cloud Control Panel](http://mycloud.rackspace.com) or the [MyRackspace Control Panel](https://my.rackspace.com).
 Allow